svianaj/OSVAS/README.md

 ```
 The configuration file above will be treated by `Write_ICOS_forcing.ipynb` to generate forcing files in ascci or netcdf format according to the defined datasets and transformations, and by `ICOS_Flux_downloader.ipynb` to generate a validation dataset from the different ICOS datasets specified in the Validation_data block.
 In both cases, if several datasets with different sampling rates are provided, the data will be upsampled to a common (smallest) timedelta.

+### 3. Simulation Execution
+- `surfex_OSVAS_run.sh`: A bash script to manage simulation runs over the selected station using the generated forcing files, organize model output in different folders, etc.

+### 3. SURFEX Namelists
+- A set of SURFEX namelists tailored for each site, testing advanced SURFEX physics configurations:
+  - **3 patches, MEB, DIF, 3-layer snow model**.
+- Two versions of each namelist:
+  1. **Self-contained**: Uses physiographic data derived from station metadata, without external dependencies.
+  2. **NWP-like conditions**: Uses the same physiographic datasets as operational NWP runs.
+This can be achieved by running PGD for every site on ATOS, BELENOS, etc (where all phisiographic files are available) and extracting the PGD values to the namelist, or simply run all simulations (PGD-PREP-OFFLINE) under those HPCs.

+### 5. Define the station and experiments (namelists) to test and run the SURFEX OFFLINE steps
+This is controlled by

-### 5. Convert SURFEX OFFLINE output data from ncfile to sqlite FCTABLES, for use in HARP.
+### 6. Convert SURFEX OFFLINE output data from ncfile to sqlite FCTABLES, for use in HARP.

 Similarly to [grib2sqlite](https://github.com/destination-earth-digital-twins/grib2sqlite) utility, a new python tool has been created here to help extract SURFEX output variables from single-point OFFLINE SURFEX RUNS into FCTABLES suitable for use with HarPoint / [oper-harp-verif](https://github.com/harphub/oper-harp-verif) , or with other custom made verification software capable to read observations & simulation data from sqlite files.
 This tool needs a dictionary of SURFEX variable names to observation variable names (i.e. variable names present in the OBSTABLES files to be used for the validation).
 In order to use oper-harp-verif, these observation variable names should also be properly defined in file set_params.R from this set of scripts.
 In the future, nc2sqlite tool could be extended to allow data extraction from 2-D SURFEX offline runs, i.e. through interpolation from the NetCDF grid.